Svaneti trekking tour€280

 DIFFICULTY:

 This is a trek of a moderate difficulty.
-The basic Mestia - Ushguli trek is not hard but we will use a more scenic (and difficult) alternative.
+The basic Mestia - Ushguli trek is not hard but we give option to use a more scenic (and difficult) alternative.
 Therefore, you need to be fit and used to hiking - you should be able to walk 6-7 hours a day for a several days.
 On some days, you will have to cover significant elevation difference, like 1000m up and down - nothing a fit tourist wouldn't handle, but someone without training might struggle.
 You also should be used to some steep uphill walking and have good hiking shoes.
 If you are not sure if this trek is for you, please contact us and we will try to find out :)

 LUGGAGE:

 Luggage transfer is not included.
 However, not much stuff is needed for this trek since guesthouses provide you with food and beddings.
 Mostly just some food and water for the day, valuable personal belongings, extra socks/base layer if you sweat a lot and protection from rain (which hopefully won't be needed).
-Extra luggage can be usually left at your Mestia guesthouse and collected after the trek.
+And also something warmer with long sleeves because evenings and mornings in the mountains are often chilly.
+Basically, what you would take a dayhike plus an extra underwear.

 Itinerary